J-Moravec/CookingRecipes/_unfinished/classic_chocolate_cake.md

 * slowly add beaten eggs and continue mixing
 * mix in cocoa paste
 * stop mixing
-* gradually fold it flour -- take spatula and make these circular movements like you are trying to draw circles from bottom of your bowl to top
+* gradually fold in flour -- take spatula and make these circular movements like you are trying to draw circles from bottom of your bowl to top